Hadley112/pdsnd_github/README.md

 Bikeshare.

 ### Description
 Bikeshare is a program that takes data and displays statistics that can be filtered at the users choice.
+The user also has the option to display the raw data if they choose to.

 ### Files used
 new_york_city.csv